Care Coordination

 Good communication with providers is the foundation of meeting our members' needs, especially during transitions.
 Effective collaboration positively impacts our members' recovery and is the key to keeping them stable and in their communities.

-The 2023 results table (PDF) indicates the percentage of providers who answered the question as "Majority of the time" (80% of the time or more).
+The 2024 results table (PDF) indicates the percentage of providers who scored the question "Majority of the time" (80% of the time or more).